GitHub Actions | Teleport

 information included in their join request is compared to the rules contained

-within the token by the Auth Server to determine whether or not they should be
+within the token by the Auth Service to determine whether or not they should be

 admitted.